clamina/clamina.github.io/_posts/2024-06-05-Geospatial-Representations.md

 ### Mapping Thucydides

 After exploring different mapping projects, our class set out to create our own geospatial representation of Thucydides’s History, which details the history of the Peloponnesian War.
-To make our map, we used a program called [Recogito] (https://recogito.pelagios.org/).
+To make our map, we used a program called [Recogito](https://recogito.pelagios.org/).
 In this program, we were able to upload a plain txt file of Thucydides’s History to annotate the text and connect coordinates to the place names mentioned.

 ![](/assets/image/recogito1.png)
 ![](/assets/image/recogito2.png)